Permafrost/Tundra/SERVICES.md

-* Logs the request duration, request method, request and response headers, response status, and input and output pipelines in the server log.
+* Logs the request duration, request method, request and response headers, response status, and input and output pipelines in the logical log `permafrost.tundra.server.invoke.RestServiceProcessor`.
   The log level is set via the Tundra package configuration setting `feature/service/restful/logging`.
 Configure this to `OFF` to disable logging entirely.

 ---